Pushpender015/Currency-Convertor/README.md

-Here's the content for your project's `README.md` file:

----

 # Currency Converter App

 This project is a **Currency Converter** application built using **React.js**.
 It allows users to convert one currency into another based on the latest exchange rates fetched from an external API.
 The app supports swapping between "From" and "To" currencies and displays the converted amount.